metabrainz/guidelines/GitHub.md

    title of your pull request is descriptive.
 If you are fixing an issue that exists in our bug tracker reference it like this: `MBS-4635: Allow replacing images`. **Not** `[MBS-4635] - Allow replacing images` or `Allow replacing images (MBS-4635)` or `MBS-4635`.
+   If you are fixing several issues at once, reference it like this: `MBS-9477, MBS-10568, MBS-10569: DiscID tab improvements`.
+   In the rare case you are partially fixing an issue, reference it like this: `MBS-10365 (III): Convert EventList to react-table`.
 5. :shipit:

 ## Status checks and testing